 Observers note that the attorney general has determined that a public information officer does not fulfill the officer's duty to produce requested public information by simply referring a requestor to the governmental body's website.
 Interested parties contend that allowing a public information request to be fulfilled in such a manner could result in a reduction of the cost and time necessary to comply with open records requests and could also encourage governmental bodies to provide more public information on their websites, resulting in more information being readily available to the public.
-To achieve these purposes, H.B.
+To achieve these purposes, C.S.H.B.
 685 seeks to allow a political subdivision of the state to refer open records requestors to the political subdivision's website in response to the request when appropriate.

-H.B.
-685 amends current law relating to the production of public information available on the website of a political subdivision of this state.
+C.S.H.B.
+685 amends current law relating to the production of public information under the public information law.